Superformula/mobile-test/README.md

 Add the following to your pubspec.yaml file.

-Ensure the path location matches the lib directory
+Ensure the path location matches the flutter_qr_lib directory

 ```
 flutter_qr_lib: path: ../flutter_qr_lib